ruichenaero/COMP90041-Assignment/Final Project/README.md

 ## Game Start

-You can run [`EthicalEngine.java`](https://github.com/ruichenaero/COMP90041-Assignment/blob/master/Final%20Project/EthicalEngine.java) to start the game.
+You can run [`EthicalEngine.java`](https://github.com/ruichenaero/COMP90041-Assignment/blob/master/Final%20Project/EthicalEngine.java) using command line to start the game.

+You can use the arguments following:

+`-c` or `--config`      Optional: path to config file `-h` or `--help`        Print Help (this message) and exit `-r` or `--results`     Optional: path to results log file `-i` or `--interactive` Optional: launches interactive mode